mmbman/Katagiri/1984-01-21-Blue-Cliff-Record-Case-52-Talk-1.md

 #### 41:41

 What does it mean?
-Bottomlessness of your personality is which is called *buddha*.
+Bottomlessness of your personality is what is called *buddha*.
 We say *buddha*, or *vastness of your nature*, or *vastness of your capability*.
-[This is what] is called buddha-nature, or buddha, buddha-dharma; we say so.
+[This is what] is called buddha-nature, or buddha, or buddha-dharma; we say so.

 Dōgen Zenji says here (in *Yuibutsu yobutsu*):